 It is said that laughing and crying are very close actions, despite usually expressing opposite emotions.
 So close that, in fiction, a character faced with a dreadful situation may start laughing out loud, gradually growing more and more discordant and strained, before that laugh progressively melts into sobs.
 When this happens, the initial laughter is usually just there to mask the distress, and isn't so much genuine as it is a hysterical reaction.
 It's sort of a way to say, "My emotions are out of control; not even my body knows what to do right now."

-It can also be done as a form of Mood Whiplash, where the character is in a middle of a laugh and learns bad news, immediately making them switch to tears.
-It has nothing to do with laughing so hard that you have tears in your eyes
+It can also be done as a form of Mood Whiplash, where the character is in the middle of a laugh and learns bad news, immediately making them switch to tears.
+It has nothing to do with laughing so hard that you have tears in your eyes.

 This trope is surprisingly prevalent in Real Life with some often resorting to laughing when faced with any depressing or traumatic moments, before starting to express their true grief in tears.